Recipe: Spaghetti Squash with Asparagus, Ricotta, Lemon, and Thyme

 Arrange a rack in the middle of the oven and heat to 375°F.

-Cut the squash in half, lengthwise, scrape out the seeds, and brush with 1/2 tablespoon of the olive oil.
-Place cut-side down on a baking sheet and roast for 35 minutes.
-Meanwhile, trim the woody ends of the asparagus and slice the stalks on a diagonal into 2-inch pieces.
+Cut the squash in half lengthwise and scrape out the seeds.
+Brush the cut sides with 1/2 tablespoon of the oil.
+Place cut-side down on one half of a rimmed baking sheet.
+Roast for 35 minutes.
+Meanwhile, trim the woody ends of the asparagus and cut the stalks on a diagonal into 2-inch pieces.

-Remove the baking sheet, add the asparagus to the other side, and toss with the remaining oil.
-Place the garlic cloves beneath each squash half.
+Remove the baking sheet with the squash, add the asparagus to the other side, and toss with the remaining 1/2 tablespoon oil.
+Place a garlic clove beneath each squash half.
 Return the baking sheet to the oven and roast until the asparagus is tender and starting to char, and the squash is easily pierced with a fork, about 10 minutes.
-Meanwhile, add the ricotta, lemon juice, zest, thyme, salt, and pepper in a large bowl, and stir to combine.
+Meanwhile, place the ricotta, lemon juice, zest, thyme, salt, and pepper in a large bowl, and stir to combine.

 Remove the baking sheet from the oven and carefully remove the garlic cloves from beneath the squash.
 Add to the ricotta and mix well.
 Add the asparagus to the bowl.

-- Storage: Leftovers can be stored in a covered container in the refrigerator for up to 4 days.
+Storage: Leftovers can be stored in a covered container in the refrigerator for up to 4 days.